Valdis Valters: Latvian national team

 In 1992, after he had stopped playing basketball at the pro level, Valters returned to the court, and represented the senior Latvian national team at the 1992 Summer Olympic Games Qualifying Tournament.

 Coaching career

 After his basketball playing career ended, Valters also worked as a basketball coach and general manager.
 He founded his own basketball school, the Valtera Basketbola Skola (VBS), now known as Keizarmezs, whose alumni includes former NBA player Andris Biedriņš, as well as other top Latvian players.
 He also helped to create the basketball league for Latvian youth players, the LJBL.

 Other works

 In 2013, Valters released his autobiographical book, called "Dumpinieks ar ideāliem" (Rebel with ideals).
 He is currently working as an analyst for the Latvian TV channel, TV6, as a host of the weekly sports show Overtime.

 Personal life

 Both of his sons, Kristaps and Sandis, are also professional basketball players.

+Valters grandson (Kristaps son) is also named Valdis and also is a basketball player who led the Latvia men's national under-18 basketball team to a 4th place during the 2025 FIBA U18 EuroBasket and was included into the All-Tournament Team.